Lawyers For Car Accidents During Wintry Weather

 - Wet pavement.
-The most dangerous weather related road conditions are wet pavement.
-Rain, melted snow and ice all contribute to slick, wet roads.
-75% of weather related accidents happen on wet pavement.
+The most dangerous weather-related road conditions involve wet pavement.
+Rain, melted snow, and ice all contribute to slick, wet roads.
+75% of weather-related accidents happen on wet pavement.

 Anyone who has spent a winter in Chicago or anywhere in Illinois knows that the roads can become slick and difficult to drive on through the winter months.
 Ice, snow and wet pavement cause stopping distances to increase and can attribute to sliding, fish-tailing and other losses of control.
-In addition, snow, sleet and fog can make it difficult to see, increasing the odds for an accident.
-To stay safe and prevent accidents, OSHA suggest following the three “P’s” of winter driving safety: prepare, protect and prevent.
+In addition, snow, sleet, and fog can make it difficult to see, increasing the odds of an accident.
+To stay safe and prevent accidents, OSHA suggests following the three “P’s” of winter driving safety: prepare, protect and prevent.

 - Prepare for driving.
 Make sure your vehicle is prepared for winter driving.
 Use winter tires, have your vehicle maintained and allow extra driving time for trips in poor conditions.

 - Protect yourself.
 Always use your seat belt and bring water, blankets, and food for long trips and in case you get stuck in a storm.

 - Prevent crashes.
 Use extra precaution when driving in winter weather conditions.
 Slow down and pay attention to the road.
 Do not talk or text on your phone, don’t drink alcohol before driving and increase the distance between your vehicle and the one you are following.

 Chicago Car Accidents Lawyers Familiar With Wintry Snow & Ice Collisions